octue/twined-gcp/README.md

 3. If the event is a question, dispatch it as a job to Kueue
 4. If the event is a cancellation, request cancellation of the given question

+## Usage

+Deploy the cloud function using [Terraform](#terraform-deployment).
+All questions asked and events emitted by the Octue Twined framework in the same service network will be automatically handled from now on.

 ## Configuration

 The following environment variables are required.